ElinaFF/PICO/index.md

 If you don't feel conformable with these parameters, the minimum you need to know is:
 - the proportion is quite standard, it will suit most of the time
 - 5 splits is quick to run but some samples may never be used to test the algorithms.
-If you want a complete run, 15 to 25 splits should be enough.
+A more complete run will take 15 to 25 splits.

 In the other case, the splits are made by copying the dataset and applying a random separation with a different random seed at each time.
 This principle is called bootstrap.